 AP stands for Advanced Placement.
 This is a program that will help high school students take various college-level courses before joining college abroad.
 This will help these students in earning credits while they are still in school.
-If a student pursues an AP course and then takes the corresponding AP exam, it demonstrates very high academic drive and learning potential.
+If a student pursues an AP course in India and then takes the corresponding AP exam, it demonstrates very high academic drive and learning potential.

 AP classes are managed by the College Board, which also conducts the SAT examination.
 Each AP course will finally end in a college-level exam.
 You get a score ranging between 1 and 5, with five being the highest, and one being the lowest.
 The credits earned through AP courses can also help students skip the introductory courses and even the early graduate courses for almost a year.
 This allows them to do internships and on-campus jobs thereby getting some valuable work experience along the way.